prebid/prebid.github.io/dev-docs/bidder-adapter-1.md

 The `interpretResponse` function will be called when the browser has received the response from your server.
 The function will parse the response and create a bidResponse object.

-If the bid is invalid (no fill or error), create the bidObject as shown below.

 {% highlight js %}
     if (NO_BID || ERROR_BID) {
       return [];
     }
-    const bids = [];
+    const bidResponses = [];
-    const bid = {
+    const bidResponse = {
 	requestId: bidRequest.bidId,
 	bidderCode: spec.code,
 	cpm: CPM,
 	width: WIDTH,
 	height: HEIGHT,
-	creative_id: CREATIVE_ID,
+	creativeId: CREATIVE_ID,
 	dealId: DEAL_ID,
 	currency: CURRENCY,
 	netRevenue: true,
 	ttl: TIME_TO_LIVE,
+	referrer: REFERER,
 	ad: CREATIVE_BODY
     };
-    bids.push(bid);
+    bidResponses.push(bid);
-    return bids;
+    return bidResponses;
 {% endhighlight %}

-For details about the status codes, see [constants.json](https://github.com/prebid/Prebid.js/blob/master/src/constants.json).

 {: .alert.alert-warning :}
 **Prebid 1.0:** There are several new parameters required on the bid response object.
+Note that that the bidResponse `creativeId` field is different than in 0.x when it was `creative_id`.
+It's been changed to camel-case to be consistent with the other fields.

 The parameters of the `bidObject` are: